-Andreja Kudelić, postdoctoral candidate
+Andreja Kudelić, research associate

 Andreja Kudelić was born in Zagreb in 1980.
 She graduated in Archaeology from the Faculty of Humanities and Social Sciences at the University of Zagreb in 2007.
 Since completing her studies she has been actively participating in a number of field investigations conducted by the Institute of Archaeology, the Department of Archaeology at the Faculty of Humanities and Social Sciences in Zagreb and the Archaeological Museum in Zagreb.
 In 2008 she started working at the privately owned archaeological company Kaducej doo.
 Since 2009 she has been working at the Institute of Archaeology as a junior researcher on the project “Genesis and development of Bronze Age communities in north Croatia“ (led by Dr. Snježana Karavanić).
 She began her doctoral studies in archaeology in 2009 and her dissertation deals with the technology of pottery production during the Bronze Age in northern Croatia.
 She actively participates in the archaeological excavations at the Kalnik-Igrišće site as deputy manager of the investigations, and since 2011 she has been continuously gathering information using non-invasive methods at the Kurilovec-Belinščica site.
 In June 2011 she attended the international summer school Non-invasive Field Archaeology in Ohrid.